The Next Generation Coaching Courses are our legacy to the horseworld

 - Teach basic riding skills and apply business skills.
 Basic skills such as mounting safely, holding rein, start and stop and lungeing the rider are included in this Building Block.
 Of course you need to know how to promote yourself, how to keep the costs down so you can make a profit or it is no fun.

 - Teach intermediate skills of riding on the flat or over fences.
-In this part of the Certificate IV course you add teaching skills to make you a more all-round coach and keep your clients longer.
+In this part of the Level II - General course you add teaching skills to make you a more all-round coach and keep your clients longer.
 This part of the course has lesson plans for all flat riding and jumping tasks

-You are eligible for insurance once you have completed all theory of Certificate III, IV or Certificate III in Outdoor Recreation.
-The insurance allows you to teach anybody, conduct clinics, teach riders with a disability or most other horse activities.
+You are eligible for insurance once you have completed the theory of your course.
+The insurance allows you to teach anybody, conduct clinics, teach riders with a disability and most other horse activities.

 Are these courses for you?
 If you are already teaching or wish to teach beginner children and adults in your area and now want to be qualified and have reasonably priced insurance without compulsory membership this course is for you.
 Visit, How can you benefit.
 This page explains most of the questions you may have.